Fort Lauderdale Traumatic Brain Injury Lawyer

 Discuss Your Claim with a Fort Lauderdale Traumatic Brain Injury Lawyer

 The range of injuries and complications from TBI means massive medical bills and life-long consequences.
-Our skilled attorneys at the Leifer Law Firm can help you recover the compensation you need to cover these losses, so please contact us at 561-660-9421.
+Our skilled attorneys at Leifer & Ramirez can help you recover the compensation you need to cover these losses, so please contact us at 561-660-9421.
 You can also go online to learn more about your legal remedies.